 I conducted my doctoral research at Leiden University on bottom-up prescriptive efforts (i.e. grassroots prescriptivism) in the English language within the research project Bridging the Unbridgeable: Linguists, Prescriptivists and the General Public.
 In 2018, my thesis was published within the LOT (Landelijke Onderzoekschool Taalwetenschap - the Netherlands National Graduate School of Linguistics) publication series.

 Germany's Recognition of Croatia and Slovenia: Portrayal of the events in the British and the US press

-Before joining Greifwald's English Department in 2020, I spent eight years in the Netherlands at the Leiden University Centre for Linguistics, where I completed my PhD thesis (2018) and worked as a lecturer.
+Before joining Greifwald's English Department in 2020, I spent eight years in the Netherlands at the Leiden University Centre for Linguistics, where I completed my PhD thesis in November 2018 entitled "Grassroots Prescriptivism" and worked as a lecturer.
 I spent most of my life in Osijek, Croatia, where I was born, raised, and obtained my first degree in English and Philosophy.
 I then moved to the South of Austria where I completed the Joint Master's program in English and American Studies at the University of Graz.
 I also worked in 2011-12 as a lecturer at the Linguistics Department in Zadar.
-My CV (2021) is available here.
+My CV (2021) is available here, and in German here.